password: (would normally be from Level 4 → 5)

 Progress from formulaone5 to formulaone6.

-In theory, we’d exploit the binary left behind (nemo1.c
+In theory, we’d exploit the binary left behind (nemo1.c) to gain access.

 Reality Check